talkable/talkable-docs/source/samples/ecommerce/custom/syncronous_advanced.rst

       image_url: 'http://www.store.com/product2/image.jpg' /* URL for product image */
     });

-    var _talkable_order_details = {
+    var _talkable_data = {
+      purchase: {
         order_number: '100011', // REQUIRED - Order number
         order_date: '2014-04-15T08:18:44+00:00', // REQUIRED - Order Date and Time (ISO 8601 formatted datetime)
         email: 'customer@example.com', // REQUIRED - Customer Email Address
         subtotal: '23.97', // REQUIRED - Purchase Subtotal
         coupon_code: 'SAVE20', // REQUIRED - Coupon code used at checkout, multiple coupons allowed as JS array: ['SAVE20', 'FREE-SHIPPING'].
 Pass null if there is no coupon code.
-      campaign_tags: ['default'], // REQUIRED - Tag(s) of a campaign that should be shown on a screen as a result of successfully registered purchase
         items: _talkable_order_items, // OPTIONAL - Pass an array with produc items that were included in a shopping cart at checkout
         first_name: 'Name', // OPTIONAL - Customer First Name
         last_name: 'Surname', // OPTIONAL - Customer Last Name
         traffic_source: 'Post-checkout' // OPTIONAL - indicate person traffic source.
 Can be used as segmentation parameter in reporting.
         // , customer_id: '1234567890' // OPTIONAL - Set to your internal customer ID for tracking
+      },
+      campaign_tags: ['default'] // REQUIRED - Tag(s) of a campaign that should be shown on a screen as a result of successfully registered purchase
       // , iframe: { // OPTIONAL - make iframe to be placed inline instead of a popup.
 This gives you ability to style it however needed
       //     container: 'id-example', // OPTIONAL - Tell Talkable where to insert the iframe (this is HTML id attribute value).
       //     width: '100%', // OPTIONAL - These are standard HTML attributes, feel free to add as many you need